misterak8/Personal-Expense-Management-System/README.md

 - **Input Validation**: All inputs are validated for correctness & completeness.
 - **Credential Security**: All sensitive database credentials are stored in a `.env` file using `python-dotenv` & are not tracked by git.
 - **Logging**: All backend operations are logged for monitoring & debugging.
+- **Unit testing**: All backend operations are thoroughly tested using Pytest module.

 ---